 The foundation is a hybrid between a trust and a company and combines the most favorable aspects of each of the two entities.
 It can be used as a more efficient and versatile tool for controlling and exercising the rights of shareholders, real estate ownership, family inheritance, and real estate planning.

-- Like every other country, the first step is company name registration.
-The company registration must be done at the registrar prior to incorporation
+Like every other country, the first step is company name registration.
+The company registration must be done at the registrar prior to incorporation.
+You can search for the availability of the business name here.

 - Corporation name